ValentinoRusconi-EH/netilion-demo-rails/README.md

-# Netilion OAuth Flow Showcase in Rails
+# Netilion Showcase in Rails

 This Rails application demonstrates the integration of the Netilion OAuth flow, providing a practical example of authenticating users via OAuth in a Ruby on Rails application.
 The app highlights how to configure and implement OAuth authentication, fetch user details from the Netilion API, and manage user sessions.